-Reviewer Comment

-The reviewer suspects that the authors are unaware that very similar work was published in 2012 with a fair amount of discussion and attention showing the core principles of this work on eQTL under what the reviewer considers a more broadly applicable mathematical framework.
+Comment The reviewer suspects that the authors are unaware that very similar work was published in 2012 with a fair amount of discussion and attention showing the core principles of this work on eQTL under what the reviewer considers a more broadly applicable mathematical framework.
 While the author's focus on using extremes or outliers as information sources has some unique aspects, the innovative work was in the original work by Im, Cox and colleagues in the American Journal of Human Genetics.
 Indeed it was a complete surprise at that time to those who read and went to meetings where this work was presented.
 I am sure the authors of this paper are in no doubt aware that Dr. Cox leads one of the largest NIH funded efforts putting forth eQTL data.
 Thus its reassuring to see that her team prospectively put for the careful analytical consideration of risk for the community to vet at that time in 2012.

-Author Response

-We thank the reviewer for pointing us to the Im and Cox et al 2012 paper, which is a very important study relating to Genomic Privacy which we should have cited in our manuscript.
-We have carefully reviewed the Im, Cox et al paper in detail.
-We believe there are major conceptual and technical differences in Im-Cox et al study and out study, which we list below.

-In the Im-Cox et al study, the authors address "detection of a genome in a mixture" in the setting of GWAS studies.
-It should be noted, however, that we have cited Homer et al 2008 study, which is one of the earlier "detection of a genome in a mixture" studies.
-In Im-Cox et al paper, the attacker gains access to the allelic dosages (from genotyping arrays or DNA sequencing), at a large number of SNP sites for an individual and the regression coefficients of the SNP genotypes to certain phenotypes, the attacker can statistically identify whether the individual has participated in the original GWAS study or not.
+Author We thank the reviewer for pointing us to the Im et al 2012 study, Deleted: and Cox Response which is an important study relating to Genomic Privacy which we Deleted: paper should have cited in our manuscript.
+We have carefully reviewed Deleted: a very scenario that is presented in Im et al study as the only way that the (I Deleted: , Cox QTLs can be used to breach privacy and views the study as the de-facto standard on the problems of privacy breaches that uses genotype-phenotype correlations as a way to breach privacy.
+We believe there are major conceptual and technical differences in Im.
+Deleted: -Cox et al study and our study, which we list below.
+Deleted: out In the Im, et al study, the authors address "detection of a genome [Deleted: -Cox in a mixture" in the setting of QTL GWAS studies.
+It should be Deleted: noted, however, that we have cited Homer et al 2008 study, which Is one of the earlier "detection of a genome in a mixture" studies.
+C In Im, et al paper, the attacker gains access to the allelic dosages Deleted: -Cox (non genotyping analys of DNA sequencing) at a large number of SNP sites for an individual and the regression coefficients of the SNP denotypes to certain phenotypes, the attacker can statistically identify whether the individual has participated in the original GWAS study or not.
+The output is a ves/no answer for indicating whether the individual has attended the study or not.
 We are, however, studying a different problem with a different setup: We are undertaking the "Linking Attack" problem.
-In this attack, the attacker aims at characterizing as many individuals as possible.
-In our setting, as described in Figure 1(And new Figure S5), we assume that the attacker gets access to 2 databases where first contains (de-identified) measurements of a large number of phenotypes and second database contains genotypes and individual identities.
-The attacker aims at "linking" the first dataset to the second dataset, where the attacker uses one or more of the phenotypes in the first dataset and the phenotypes in the first dataset.
-This way,
+In this G attack, the attacker aims at characterizing the individuals by linking Deleted: as many individuals as possible. individuals in these detests.
+In our patting, so departial in Figure 1 (And now Figure S5) we accure that the attacker gets Figure I (And new Figure 55), we assume that the attacker gets access to 2 databases where inst contains (de-identified)

-Deleted:

-Deleted: reviwed

-Deleted: Firstly, in

-Deleted:, Cox et al paper, the problem that is addressed by the authors is different from our manuscript: In 2012 paper

-Deleted: : When the

-Deleted: or

-Deleted: ,